HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## DKIM

 - With DKIM, we very often do not use domain-specific keys at all
-- Rspamd knows a fallback that goes back to a generic key
+- Rspamd knows a fallback method that falls back to a generic key
 - Rspamd can also check whether the correct public key for a domain is stored in the DNS before signing
   - Even with dozens of domains, it is possible to control whether or not to sign purely via the DNS
 - No real TXT entry needs to be made in the DNS.